gauravsaxena1983/RoboND-DeepLearning-Project-1/README.md

 Batch normalization presents us with few advantages: Networks train faster, higher learning rates,Simplifies the creation of deeper networks, and provides a bit of regularization.

-## Regular Convolution Layer

-Regular convolution with same padding will be used in 1x1 convolution layer and it includes batch normalization with the ReLU activation function also.

-A 1x1 convolution simply maps an input pixel with all it's channels to an output pixel, not looking at anything around itself.
-It is often used to reduce the number of depth channels, since it is often very slow to multiply volumes with extremely large depths.

 ## Bilinear Upsampling Layer